rottingresearch/rottingresearch/README.md

 The mission of this project is to provide a place for researchers and scholars to check the links cited in their works and the works of others.
 The goal is to make publications more accessible and replicatable.
 This tool will coincide with research into persistent links and preserving the Internet and Commons at large.

 # Installation
+Make sure that you have python and the latest version of pip installed.

+Navigate to the root folder.

+Install Requirements
+pip install -r requirements.txt

+Run Flask App

+python app.py

 # Features